FOREX-Euro slides as array of factors fuels risk aversion

 * Weak U.S. consumer confidence spurs risk aversion

-NEW YORK, Aug 30 The euro slipped across the board on Tuesday as a deluge of factors from bickering in Europe about a bailout deal for Greece to crumbling U.S. consumer confidence sapped risk tolerance.
+NEW YORK, Aug 30 The euro slid broadly on Tuesday as a deluge of factors from bickering in Europe about a bailout deal for Greece to crumbling U.S. consumer confidence fostered risk aversion.

 Adding to bearish euro sentiment was a poor auction of Italian bonds, comments by European Central Bank President Jean Claude Trichet and a weak report on euro zone confidence.